When coding meets ranking: A joint framework based on local learning: Joint Learning of Sparse Coding and Ranking

 where $\gamma$ and $\delta$ are tradeoff parameters.
-Please note that in this problem, we need to solve a dictionary $D$, the corresponding sparse codes $\{\bfs_i\}_{i=1}^n$, the ranking scores $\{f_i\}_{i=1}^n$, and the local linear ranking score predictor parameters $\{\bfw_i\}_{i=1}^n$ of the data points.
-The learning of these variables are unified in a single optimization problem, and thus the learning of them are regularized by each other.
-This is the critical difference between the proposed method and the traditional independent sparse coding and ranking score learning algorithms which ignores the inner connection between them.
+In this problem, we need to solve a dictionary $D$, the corresponding sparse codes $\{\bfs_i\}_{i=1}^n$, the ranking scores $\{f_i\}_{i=1}^n$, and the local linear ranking score predictor parameters $\{\bfw_i\}_{i=1}^n$ of the data points.
+The learning of sparse codes and ranking scores are unified in a single optimization problem, and thus the learning of them are regularized by each other.
+This is the critical difference between the proposed method and the traditional independent sparse coding and ranking score learning algorithms which ignore the inherent connection between them.